 Keywords have a huge impact on the audience you reach and, in turn, your product’s performance.
 These keywords are essentially a cue to Amazon’s algorithm to know what exactly a business wants its product to rank for.
 Of all the elements involved in an Amazon product listing, product titles have the most direct impact on Search Engine Optimization (SEO).

-Amazon SEO is the metaphorical machine that will help increase sales, which in turn helps your product rank higher on search results, and a higher ranking means more sales; this is the circular cycle of achieving lasting success on Amazon.
+SEO for Amazon is the metaphorical machine that will help increase sales, which in turn helps your product rank higher on search results, and a higher ranking means more sales; this is the circular cycle of achieving lasting success on Amazon.
 By incorporating keywords into your title it will be much easier for Amazon to understand your product listing.

 Choosing the Right SEO Keywords for Your Product